DeepRank/deeprank2/paper/paper.md

 We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.

+TODO: Acknowledgement of any financial support (ask Pablo).

 # References